-The function can be simply obtained by pressing " f " once after pressing the "Z" key.
+Solution the simply obtained by pressing " f " once after pressing the "Z" key.

-Acceptance is required for almost all parameters and should therefore should always be carried out.
+Solution Acceptance is required for almost all parameters and should therefore should always be carried out.
 If it is forgotten, the fault E04 - "Memory fault during comparison" appears after some time.
 Acceptance is also independent of the state of the calibration and user locks.
 However, changes to the parameters are only possible with the lock open.